uuverifiers/ostrich/README.md

 3. you can run any test by the command ``CertiStr `` + inputfile.
     For example, ``./CertiStr tests/loop.smt2``

+## Benchmark of CertiStr

+The benchmark is in the folder certified-str-analyzer/code/forward_analysis/benchmark.
+It contains the tests of the format after the parsing of the front-end.

 ## Using Ostrich